-A quick survey of marine fishery harvest patterns and the related literature suggests the possibility of path dependence and multiple attractors in harvest rates.
-In an era where resource sustainability is increasingly recognized22 and mandated23, harvest rates are highly heterogeneous, with 31.4% of global fisheries still overharvesting24.2526 Often, high discounting27 or open access and failure to cooperate28 are cited as reasons for overharvesting.
+Surveying marine fishery harvest patterns and the related literature suggests the possibility that path dependence may explain the variation in fishery harvest rates.
+In an era where resource sustainability is increasingly recognized22 and mandated23, harvest rates remain highly heterogeneous, with 31.4% of global fisheries still overharvesting24.
+Path dependent harvest rate is different from the issue of multiple stability in fish stock due to complex (non-unimodal) growth dynamics25 or a constant harvest policy26.
+The possibility of high harvest rate policies where a lower optimum exists is often explained using high discounting27 or open access and failure to cooperate28.
 However, another line of reasoning seeks to explain overharvesting without directly invoking discounting and cooperation, and indeed alludes to path dependence.
-This is articulated as shifting baseline29, where fishery managements bias their targets on recent assessments, or ratchet effect23, where institutions are politically pressured against decreasing established harvest rates even when it is otherwise socioeconomically desirable.
+This is articulated as a shifting baseline29, where fishery managements set targets and limits based on the prevailing harvests, or as a ratchet effect23, where institutions are politically pressured against decreasing established harvest rates even when it is otherwise socioeconomically desirable.
 In formal economic theory, rational managers are expected to arrive at a single optimal harvest rate30, but limited management control can lead to multiple attractors17,18.
-In the following single-stock model, management limitation comes as attraction to local peaks in rent (benefit minus cost) as a function of harvest rate, rather than convergence to a globally optimal strategy.
+In the following single-stock model, management limitation comes through attraction to local peaks in rent (benefit minus cost) as a function of harvest rate, rather than through convergence to a globally optimal strategy.

 In our model, we assume that each fishery has exclusive access to a fish stock, that stocks quickly equilibrate in response to harvest, and that fisheries change their harvest rates slowly by small increments.
 With no discounting, these appear to be ideal conditions for managers to implement sustainable policies.
 Harvest rate is defined as the portion of the current stock that is harvested per year31.
 The fishery includes fishers and governing bodies of the stock, thus rents are defined as landing value minus variable operating cost and government subsidy32.
 The stock grows logistically, while the benefit from harvest exhibits diminishing return.
 This scenario exhibits the hallmarks of complex adaptive systems14: individual fisheries adapt locally, with a time-scale separation between resource and strategy dynamics, resulting in global patterns that are not necessarily optimal or unimodal.
-The model solutions are expressed in Equation 1 as F*=log2(F*/FMSY), or the log ratio of harvest rates F* over the harvest rate of maximum sustainable yield (FMSY), the rate that results in the highest possible sustained harvest.
-This normalized form makes different fisheries comparable, and conveniently takes the value of 0 when the fishery harvests at FMSY, is negative when harvesting below FMSY, and is positive when harvesting above FMSY.
-The solutions are determined by three factors: 1.) ln(MSY[kg]), 2.) , the cost/benefit ratio (operating cost+subsidy)/landing value), and 3.) a scaling factor each.
+The model solutions (see Methods) are expressed in Equation 1 as F*=log2(F*/FMSY), or the log ratio of harvest rates F* over the harvest rate of maximum sustainable yield (FMSY), the rate that results in the highest possible sustained harvest.
+This normalized form makes different fisheries comparable; conveniently, it takes the value of 0 when the fishery harvests at FMSY, is negative when harvesting below FMSY, and is positive when harvesting above FMSY, taking on the value 1 if the stock is deterministically harvested to extinction in finite time.
+The solutions are determined by three factors: 1.) ln(MSY[kg]), 2.) , the cost/benefit ratio (operating cost+subsidy)/landing value), and 3.) a scaling factor that approximates the number of fisheries in each geopolitical region (see Methods).

 Equation 1